 Defining the Legal Framework: HIPAA, HITECH, and the OCR

-Under these statutes, appointment reminders are generally considered a permitted "Treatment, Payment, and Operations" (TPO) activity.
-This means you can send them without specific patient authorization every time.
-However, this allowance is not a free pass; it is contingent upon the implementation of strict administrative, physical, and technical safeguards.
+Under these statutes, appointment reminders are generally considered a permitted "Treatment, Payment, and Operations" (TPO) activity under §164.506, meaning you can send them without specific patient authorization each time.
+However, this allowance is not a free pass.
+It is contingent upon the implementation of strict administrative, physical, and technical safeguards.

 Practices often mistakenly believe that "permitted use" implies "any method is acceptable."
 This is not the case.
 If you use a platform that stores or transmits PHI insecurely, you are in violation of the Security Rule.
-Medesk ensures your practice aligns with these HIPAA regulations by offering a secure environment where Business Associate Agreements (BAA) availability is guaranteed.
-A BAA is a legal contract required between a HIPAA covered entity and a business associate (like a software vendor) that creates a mechanism for protecting PHI.
+Medesk ensures your practice aligns with these HIPAA regulations by offering a secure environment where BAA availability is guaranteed.
+A BAA is a legal contract required between a HIPAA covered entity and a business associate, such as a software vendor, that creates a mechanism for protecting PHI.

 How to Comply with HIPAA When Sending SMS